Close

 Medical Alert Plus System accessories

-Similar to the ADT Medical Alert Basic System, with the ADT Medical Alert Plus System, you get a choice of either a free wristband or a necklace, and you can purchase additional help buttons for $14.99, with the first adding a $5 monthly monitoring fee.
+Similar to the ADT Medical Alert Basic System, with the ADT Medical Alert Plus System, you get a choice of either a free wristband or necklace, and you can purchase additional help buttons for $14.99, with the first button adding a $5 monthly monitoring fee.

-Other upgrades you can add to your system include a fall detection button for $11 per month, waterproof wall-mount help buttons for $2.99 per month, per button, and a lockbox for a one-time payment of $29.99.
+Other upgrades you can add to your system include a fall detection button for $11 per month, waterproof wall-mount help buttons for $2.99 per month per button, and a lockbox for a one-time payment of $29.99.

 On-the-Go System accessories

 With the ADT On-the-Go System, you select either a free wristband or necklace help button, or you can upgrade to a fall detection button for $11 per month.
-Like the ADT Medical Alert Plus System, waterproof wall-mount buttons are available for $2.99 per month, per button.
+Like the ADT Medical Alert Plus System, waterproof wall-mount buttons are available for $2.99 per month per button.
 Unique to this device, you can upgrade your On-the-Go System with a leather carrying case for the mobile unit, which includes a belt clip, for a one-time payment of $10.

 ADT customer service and satisfaction